LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/introduction.md

 indicator: both
 ---

-Functions are modules of code that are used for accomplishing a certain task programatically.
+Functions are modules of code that are used for accomplishing a certain task programmatically.

 With few exceptions, functions can be used in the following JavaScript [code panels](conversation-builder-interactions-configuration-custom-code.html) in interactions: